 Your dog's mucous membranes are located in the tissue of his gums, lips, tongue the insides of his eyelids, and the inside of the prepuce or vulva.
 The normal color of the mucous membranes is a healthy shade of pink.
 The mucous membranes of a dog who is in shock will change color.
 Your dog may be in shock if his mucous membranes are bright red, brown, pale pink, white, yellow, blue, or gray.

 The easiest way to check the color of your dog's mucous membranes is to lift the upper or lower lip and observe the color of the gums.
 If your dog has naturally mottled or discolored gums, you can check the color of the mucous membranes on his inner eyelid by gently pulling down on the skin just below the eye.

 It is also a good idea to check your dog's capillary refill time.
 Do this by firmly pressing your finger against your dog's gums and observing how long it takes for the capillaries in the gums to refill and return the tissue to its previous color after you remove the pressure.
 It should not take more than 2 seconds for a healthy dog.
 Extended capillary refill times are another sign your dog may be in shock.

 Shock Symptoms: Hypothermia

 Hypothermia is a symptom of shock and it occurs when your dog's body temperature drops below 99.5 degrees Fahrenheit.
-Normal body temperature range for a dog is between 100.5 and 102.5 degrees Fahrenheit.
+The normal body temperature range for a dog is between 100.5 and 102.5 degrees Fahrenheit.
 The most accurate way to check your dog's body temperature is by inserting a lubricated rectal thermometer into your dog's rear end and taking his temperature.
-A dog who is experiencing hypothermia may be shivering, cold to the touch or extremely lethargic.
+A dog who is experiencing hypothermia may be shivering, cold to the touch, or extremely lethargic.

 Shock Symptoms: Heart Rate